vkbo/novelWriter/README.md

 You can also provide a path to a folder containing a novelWriter project as the last parameter.

+For more install options, see [Build and Install novelWriter](setup/BUILD.md).

 ### Launcher and Icons